- 2 pounds boneless pork shoulder, cut into 2-inch pieces

 - 1 (15 ounce) can hominy, rinsed and drained

 - Season pork with salt and pepper.
 Heat oil over medium-high heat in 6-quart saucepot and brown pork.
-Remove to a large bowl and set aside.
+Transfer to a large bowl and set aside.

 - Reduce heat to low and add onion and stirring occasionally, cook until softened, about 4 minutes.
 Add garlic, cumin, oregano, and smoked paprika and cook until fragrant, about 1 minute.